The mission of the Corporation for Jefferson's Poplar Forest is to preserve, inspire, and tell the emerging story of Thomas Jefferson’s Poplar Forest.

 The ongoing land rescue, archaeological exploration, and restoration is made possible entirely through donations to The Corporation for Jefferson’s Poplar Forest, a nonprofit 501c(3) organization.

-Visitors from all 50 states and more than 80 countries have come to Poplar Forest to experience Thomas Jefferson, the private man, and his ideas.
-They are witnessing archaeologists bringing new information to light and craftsmen painstakingly restoring Jefferson’s ideal space for his personal pursuit of happiness.
+Visitors from all 50 states and more than 80 countries have come to Poplar Forest to experience Thomas Jefferson’s private villa retreat as well as to explore the lives of over 90 enslaved men, women, and children who lived and worked at Poplar Forest.
+They are witnessing archaeologists bringing new information to light throughout the plantation and restoration craftsmen painstakingly restoring Jefferson’s ideal space for his personal pursuit of happiness.

 We are pleased to have achieved the Platinum Seal of Transparency with Candid for 2023.
 The seal designates that Thomas Jefferson’s Poplar Forest is committed to transparency, demonstrated by providing up-to-date information to give potential donors and funders better insight into our work as a nonprofit organization.